Skip to main content

 Melson: It’s good to have camaraderie with your team members and to see a complex job come together.
 I enjoy building my knowledge with each new role and making sure we’re getting the quality execution we need.

 There’s also room for growth.
 The more you put into it, the more you’ll get out of it, so everyone has a prime opportunity to climb the ladder.
-I wish I’d have found Gray 20 years ago instead of three!
+I wish I’d have found Gray 20 years ago instead of five!

 Ashley: It’s entirely different from an office atmosphere.
 It’s great to see a site go from being absolutely bare to housing a multimillion- or billion-dollar facility.
 If you like that kind of work and the effort it takes to get there, it’s a great, well-paying career to pursue.